Be Energy : Solutions Batteries Plus

 • Stationary batteries (inverters, data centers): expect savings of 40 to 60% depending on capacity and initial condition.

 Please note that regeneration has its limits.
-Batteries that are too damaged or whose plates are melted are unfortunately not recoverable.
+Batteries that are too damaged or whose plates show defects due to sustained use or lack of maintenance are unfortunately not regenerable.

 Starter batteries